 Stryd just sat there silently, eating away at the ice cream as if it was the most luxurious food in the world.

 I flew leisurely, enjoying the day as the sun slowly started to set.

 “Finally,” I sighed, flying for hours on end got really a bit boring.
-Maybe it was the constant view of the sand dunes and nothing changing was the reason.
+Maybe it was the constant view of the sand dunes, and nothing changing was the reason.
 It reminded me of flying on an airplane, especially when we had to go for long distances.
-My mind starts to tone out, giving me that slight buzz where I don’t even think about anything, until we reach close to our destination.
-The pumping of wings, gliding, and just riding the wind was all I ever did majority of the time, there wasn’t no flips, sideway movements, or some other fancy flight, the reason was simple, I burn a lot of calories to just stay flying.
+My mind starts to tone out, giving me that slight buzz where I don’t even think about anything until we reach close to our destination.
+The pumping of wings, gliding, and just riding the wind was all I ever did the majority of the time.
+There weren’t any flips, sideway movements, or some other fancy flight; the reason was simple, I burned many calories to just stay flying.
 The less energy I used, the longer and further I could travel.